Convenio (CLA) Insurance Spain

 Why Get Convenio Cover Through Turner

-Convenio compliance is one of the most-audited areas in Spanish small-business inspection, and one of the most contested at claim stage.
-The convenio applicable to a given company can be at national, regional, provincial or local level; different employee categories may fall under different convenios; and benefit levels typically rise at each annual convenio review.
+Convenio rules are one of the most-audited areas in Spanish small-business inspection.
+They are also one of the most disputed at claim stage.
+The convenio that applies to a company can sit at national, regional, provincial or local level.
+Different groups of staff may fall under different convenios.
+Benefit levels also tend to rise at each yearly convenio review.

-Each Generali Convenio policy we issue includes a convenio compliance certificate — a one-page document naming the specific convenio referenced, the benefit levels verified against the convenio text, and the date of the most recent convenio update checked.
+Each Generali Convenio policy we issue includes a convenio compliance certificate.
+This one-page document names the convenio used.
+It shows the benefit levels checked against the convenio text.
+It also gives the date of the latest convenio update checked.

-For complex workforces — mixed-convenio companies, multi-Comunidad operations, employees on dual-classification contracts — we structure the policy with explicit convenio mapping and produce per-category compliance documentation.
-The administrative simplicity for the employer is significant: a single insurer relationship, a single billing arrangement, one compliance package, regardless of the number of underlying convenios.
+Some workforces are complex.
+Examples include mixed-convenio companies, multi-Comunidad operations and employees on dual-classification contracts.
+For these, we structure the policy with explicit convenio mapping and produce per-category compliance documents.
+The result is far simpler for the employer.
+You get a single insurer relationship, a single billing arrangement and one compliance package, however many convenios sit underneath.

 Indicative Annual Premiums Per Employee